mozilla/snakepit/README.md

 mountUid: "1777"
 ```

-Create a snakepit user with the same UID as on the head node.
+Create a snakepit user with the same UID and GID as on the head node.

 NFS won't work if the UID is not the same.